knative/docs/docs/bookstore/page-1/send-review-comment-to-broker.md

 You may wonder who told the environment variable about the address?
 That’s Knative SinkBinding.

 **Event Filtering**: The service checks the event type.
-If it's a `new-review-comment`, it forwards the event to the broker:
+If it's a `new-review-comment`, it forwards the event to the Broker:

 ```javascript
 if (receivedEvent.type === 'new-review-comment') {